Speak to one of our experts

 Size matters

-A larger ship is more stable and in some instances can be quicker, making the crossing more comfortable.
-However, landings sites in Antarctica are restricted to 100 people ashore at any one time and to allow for this larger ships have to stagger landing groups.
+A larger ship is more stable and in some instances can be quicker, making the Drake Passage crossing more comfortable.
+However, landings sites in Antarctica are restricted to 100 people ashore at any one time and to allow for this larger ships have to stagger landing groups, and will sometimes stay longer at one site, where a smaller ship might be able to offer up to two different landing sites a day.

 Many do so without any problems but they are less able to navigate narrow channels and access smaller bays.
 Your choice of ship (and operator) will also affect the inclusions, activities and level of comfort so it's worth a lengthy discussion with us so we can recommend the right ship for you.